 King of the River

 The iconic kingfisher brings a flash of striking colour to our chalk streams.
-Take a dive into the life of this beautiful bird.
+Join us as we take a dive into the life of this beautiful bird.

 Of the many birds that frequent our chalk streams, the brightly-plumed kingfisher is perhaps the most iconic.
 The species we have here in the UK is the Eurasian kingfisher – one of more than 100 such species worldwide, including Australia’s laughing kookaburra.
 Also called the "common kingfisher" or "river kingfisher", this dazzling bird makes for an unforgettable sighting.